manavsingh345/Concurrent-CheckOuts/README.md

 # Inventory Reservation System

-A full-stack reservation system built to prevent checkout oversells under concurrency.

-This project models products, warehouses, and per-warehouse inventory, then lets a user reserve stock for a short checkout window.
-The key requirement is correctness when multiple requests try to reserve the same last unit at the same time.
-The implementation solves that with an atomic PostgreSQL update inside a transaction, returning `409 Conflict` when stock is no longer available.
+> **One guarantee above all else:** inventory reservation remains correct even when multiple requests race for the same last unit.

+A full-stack checkout-hold system built on Next.js, PostgreSQL, and Redis — engineered specifically around the concurrency problem that causes oversells.

+---

-## What This Solves
+## The Problem This Solves

-In a naive checkout flow, two requests can both read "1 item left", both decide stock is available, and both decrement it.
+In a naive checkout flow, two simultaneous requests both read "1 item left", both decide stock is available, and both decrement it.
 That race condition causes overselling.

-This system avoids that by making reservation creation a single atomic database write:
+This system eliminates that window entirely with a single atomic database write:

 ```sql
 UPDATE "Inventory"